QuestPDF/QuestPDF-Documentation/docs/.vitepress/theme/license/documents/sources/terms-of-service.md

 If you are not satisfied with the Software within 30 days after purchase, you may request a full refund.
 Refunds are processed by Paddle as Merchant of Record.

 After the 30-day period, fees are non-refundable except where a refund is expressly required by applicable law or expressly provided under the applicable License Agreement.

+A refund, reversal, or chargeback ends the corresponding license rights, as stated in the applicable License Agreement.

 ## Consumer Right of Withdrawal